5atchm1n/dotfiles/README.md

 .zshrc is the aliases and settings for OH-MY-ZSH

-c.vim is a syntax file to highlight types according to the norm of Ecole 42 ~/.vim/syntax/c.vim
+c.vim is a syntax file to highlight struct types according to the norm of Ecole 42 ~/.vim/syntax/c.vim